andreipdev/hannaford-orders/README.md

 Your credentials are stored locally in `.env.local` and are only used to authenticate with Hannaford's services.
 Never commit this file to version control.

 ## Development Status
-This project is currently under active development.
-Many features are not yet implemented or may not work as expected.
-Please check back later for updates.
+This project is under active development but is functional in its current state.
+Some planned features may not yet be implemented.
+Please check back for updates and feel free to contribute!

 ## Contributing
 As this is a work in progress, contributions are welcome.
 Please feel free to submit issues and pull requests.